How to Make Beef Stock

 - I also use onions that are starting to get shoots.
 Throw away any green parts when you add the onions to the stock.
 (Celery, carrots, and onion scraps can also be frozen and saved to use stock.)

-- Much as I might like to be a stock purist, I always add a little bit of beef base, preferably one that has meat as the first ingredient.
+- Much as I might like to be a stock purist, I usually add a little bit of beef base, preferably one that has meat as the first ingredient.
 I use 2-3 tablespoons of Beef Base like this in a huge pot of stock.
 If you don’t want to use it, just cook your stock a little longer so it cooks down more.

 - This last photo barely shows how my stock looked when it had cooked about six hours and I was just about to remove the meat and vegetables and strain the stock.